-Balance transfers can be a useful way to consolidate your debt without the cost of high interest.
+Balance transfers can be a useful way to consolidate existing debt without the high interest cost.
 While you'll save on interest with low balance transfer rates, it doesn't mean that balance transfers are cost-free.
 As well as the standard card fees, you might also have to pay a one-off balance transfer fee.
 Here we explain what this fee is and how you can confirm what you'll have to pay when you transfer your balance.

 What is a balance transfer fee?